matthewrungwe/devto-posts/In Progress/The-build-process-of-a-website.md

 Take your application for a complete **test drive**.
 Pretend you are the user for a while, question everything and see how the application does.

 Also, having an extra pair of eyes won't hurt. **Get a different opinion** from a mentor or a trusted friend.

+Get help from a Third-Party, run your application through [Lighthouse](https://developers.google.com/web/tools/lighthouse).
+You can also do this during [development](#development) or [testing](#test-n-debug).
+Get a detailed report about your application's code to improve the app's performance.

 If the review is critical and honest enough, you should be ready to present your idea to the world.